In-Data-We-Trust/Marketing-and-Branding/Enquiry and Lead Generation/Module 1 - Copywriting Lessons.md

     Get in touch to work towards it and influence those around you

-Struggled with expensive consultancys that haven't delivered what you want.
+Struggled with expensive consultancy's that haven't delivered what you want.

     Get in touch for a refreshed change from a smaller one.
 We've spent years corrected 3rd parties poor solutions and would like to do this for you